SEP 2025 Cover image

 • How will success be measured?
 Reduction in contamination for selected rounds, identified through indicators such as reduction in rejected loads, reduction in number of bins recorded as contaminated or reduction in contamination reported in MRF samples.

-• Partner responsibilities – All participating D&Bs: Identification of high contamination collection rounds; Review and approval of letters; Briefing of local customer service team and members; Provide available contamination data to assess effectiveness.
+• Partner responsibilities – All participating D&Bs: Identification of high contamination collection rounds; Review and approval of letters and postcards; Briefing of local customer service team and members; Provide available contamination data to assess effectiveness.

 • Budget – £5,000